androidR00t/icons_for_sorting-box/README.md

 icons for my Project (sorting box)

-_all icons are made with LibreOffice Draw
+_all icons are made  by me with LibreOffice Draw
 # feel free to use
 ![](test.gif)